 If you were to ask me back then how I felt about doing all of the work myself, I would have told you that I wouldn’t have wanted it any other way.
 Ask me about it today, however, and I’ll be the first to tell you that I shouldn’t have done it all on my own.

 I should have started building my team sooner.

 Since working with a team over the past three years, I’ve been able to exponentially grow my business, create new businesses and income streams, and be less stressed and much happier as a result.

 I only wish I started looking for help sooner.
 In this post, I’ll tell you why, and give you some tips I’ve learned along the way while building my team.
 But first, let’s talk about why I didn’t have a desire to build a team at all.

 Why I Resisted Building a Team for So Long

 Getting help and hiring people was not an unknown idea to me.
 After the first year of business, I learned from a number of colleagues that there were these people called virtual assistants (VAs) you could hire to take care of a lot of the day-to-day tasks that one might do to open up more time to do other things.

 In 2010, Chris Ducker and I became good friends.
 Chris owns a 250+ employee brick-and-mortar call center in the Philippines.
 He is also the founder of Virtual Staff Finder, and author of Virtual Freedom, the bestselling book on building teams.
-[Full Disclosure: I receive passive income if you purchase through these links.]
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]
 He’s basically the headmaster of the Hogwarts School of VAs and he was quick to tell me that I was making a big mistake by not getting help from others.

 He once asked me why I was so afraid to get help, and here was my reply: